-The Internal Audit department is responsible for overlooking the internal controls and systems in the Company.
-Supported by the Audit committee quarterly reports are submitted to the board on the internal control framework and the assessment of these controls, alongside internal audit reports and reports submitted by the external auditor.
+The Internal Audit Department is responsible for overlooking the internal controls and systems of the Company.
+Under the supervision of the Audit Committee, the Department submits quarterly reports to the Board about the control framework and their assessment.
+It also monitors the adequacy and effectiveness of these controls and ensures compliance with the extent to which the Board of Directors tolerates risks.

-Rule (6) Promote Code of Conduct and Ethical Standards
+Rule (6): Promote Code of Conduct and Ethical Standards

-Al Ahleia Insurance Company S.A.K.P. has developed policies and procedures to promote code of conduct and ethical standards within the Company.
+Al Ahleia Insurance Company S.A.K.P. has developed policies and procedures to promote a code of conduct and ethical standards within the Company.
 The following are the policies approved by the Board of Directors.